KenanA95/orex_scripts/README.md

 #### `load_tagcam.py`

-Read in the raw TAGCAMS files in a directory and correct the distortion and column-to-column offset using the gorila software package.
+Read in the raw TAGCAMS files in a directory and correct the distortion and column-to-column offset using the GORILA software package.
 Returns an instance of a TagCamsCamera with the images loaded in.

 ***

 #### `synthetic_image.py`

-Generate a synthetic image to mimic the NavCam images.
-Great for testing purposes.
+Generate a synthetic image to mimic the NavCam images for testing purposes.

 ***